You are currently viewing Seven Days in Costa Rica: Travel Journal with Free Itinerary & Stunning Pictures

 white nosed coati

-We then set off for Monteverde.
+On day three, we then set off for Monteverde.
 Despite being only 110 kilometers away, the drive took nearly three hours.
-The first stretch of winding mountain roads was manageable, but the final section was rough and deeply uneven, turning the journey into an exhausting test of endurance.
+The road was rough and deeply uneven, turning the journey into an exhausting test of endurance.

 Frog Pond Ranarium

-The afternoon ended with a dramatic sunset over plains and ocean, followed by dinner at the uniquely designed Tree House Restaurant, wrapping up a day rich in nature and atmosphere.
+The afternoon ended with a dramatic sunset over plains and ocean, followed by dinner at the uniquely designed Tree House Restaurant.

 Los Suenos sunset

 Day five marked a transition from mountains to the Pacific coast as we drove to Playa Herradura.
-After a slightly bumpy start, the road opened up under blue skies and sunshine, and within two hours the landscape felt completely transformed.
-Lunch at Herradura Marina offered sweeping ocean views, making the scenery far more memorable than the meal itself.
+Within two hours, the landscape felt completely transformed.

 We spent the afternoon strolling through Marina Village and along the nearby beach.
 While the sand was unremarkable, the expansive coastal views and the surprise appearance of monkeys playing in the trees brought the area to life.

 Our stay at Los Sueños Marriott Ocean & Golf Resort felt like arriving in a tropical oasis, with palm-lined pools and a calm seaside atmosphere.
-The day ended perfectly with cocktails by the pool bar and a peaceful sunset walk along the beach, easing us fully into coastal rhythm.
+The day ended perfectly with cocktails by the pool bar and a peaceful sunset walk along the beach.

 crocodile

 Day six was dedicated to wildlife exploration.
-After a short drive, we arrived at Manuel Antonio National Park, one of Costa Rica’s most celebrated reserves, known for its well-preserved rainforest and rich biodiversity.
-With over 350 species of plants and animals, the park truly felt like a living classroom.
+After a short drive, we arrived at Manuel Antonio National Park.

-Our guide, Fabio, brought the forest to life with his trained eye and high-powered scope, revealing creatures we would have completely missed on our own—from a perfectly camouflaged iguana and land crab to spiders and the park’s most famous resident, the elusive potoo, often nicknamed the “stick bird.”
+Our guide, Fabio, brought the forest to life, revealing creatures we would have completely missed on our own—from camouflaged iguana to land crab to spiders and the park’s most famous resident, the elusive potoo, often nicknamed the “stick bird.”

 After the forest walk, we reached the park’s lively beach before heading back toward the coast.
-Traffic slowed us down, but arriving at Playa Herradura just in time for sunset made it worthwhile.
-The day ended peacefully with sushi at Café Diverso, a relaxed and satisfying close to an unforgettable day.
+We arrived at Playa Herradura just in time for sunset.
+The day ended peacefully with sushi at Café Diverso, a relaxed and satisfying.

 tree tunnel

-Instead of riding back, we chose to walk along Playa Herradura, passing the shopping area and discovering a shaded tunnel of trees that offered welcome relief from the heat.
-Lunch featured refreshing ceviche and crispy fish tacos.
-The afternoon drifted by at the pool, where spontaneous Latin music and dancing created a festive atmosphere.
-In that joyful moment, our weeklong journey in Costa Rica came to a perfect close.
+We later walked along Playa Herradura, discovering shaded paths that eased the heat.
+Lunch featured ceviche and fish tacos.
+In that simple, happy moment, our weeklong journey in Costa Rica came to a perfect close.